Best Ecommerce Platforms 2026

 Ease of use High: built for non-developers Medium: more setup and oversight

-Upfront cost Low: predictable monthly plan Medium-high: hosting, theme, plugins, possible dev help
+Upfront cost Low: predictable monthly plan Medium-high: hosting, theme, plugins, possible developer help

 Control Limited: within platform rules High: you can change almost anything

-Maintenance Low: handled by platform High: updates, backups, security are on you
+Maintenance Low: handled by platform High: updates, backups, and security are on you

-If you are still unsure which direction fits you, start with a quick read of our WooCommerce development guide.
-It lays out what you really take on when you choose WordPress plus WooCommerce.
+If you are still unsure which direction fits you, read our WooCommerce development guide.
+It explains what you really take on when you choose WordPress plus WooCommerce.

 Shopify, WooCommerce, and BigCommerce: what each is best at